Coronavirus and ME/CFS

 Recommendation 5.3: The current recommendation indicates that a return to work can be instant.
 It needs to be clear that this should only be attempted when physically able to do so without worsening symptoms.

 Recommendation 5.4: This gives the impression that a form of CBT based on deconditioning would be helpful to people experiencing post-Covid illnesses.
 This can be harmful to those experiencing post-exertional malaise and also emphasises the disbelief and misunderstanding into their condition.
-This is why it is essential that those fitting the diagnostic criteria for M.E./CFS are referred to the relevant guideline.
+This is why it is essential that those fitting the diagnostic criteria for ME/CFS are referred to the relevant guideline.

 Recommendation 5.5: Remove rehabilitation and put in stabilisation.
 Not everyone will be moving towards a plan with increased activity.
 It is important for people to stop and listen to their body and understand that going beyond what they are able to can have a worsening impact on the condition.